hilfigertout/HackRshell/README.md

 ## Potential Improvements:

-- Find some way to handle warnings in the tryCatch() statements such that the *correct output is still returned*, the warning is either appended to the return string or just ignored, and the client machine *does not print the warning*.
+- Find some way to handle warnings in the `tryCatch()` statements such that the *correct output is still returned*, the warning is either appended to the return string or just ignored, and the client machine *does not print the warning*.
 (Currently, warnings must be handled the same way as errors, stopping the command and returning the warning message.
 The issue is that if warnings are not handled in this way, then either the command's output to the server is incorrect or the warning gets printed to the client's machine.)

 - Add a clear distinction between what is and isn't a directory when listing files.

 - Create a separate folder when the server starts up exculsively for files downloaded during the session.

-- Create a similar package with a multiprocessing library to transparently spawn a new process or R session in the background when the hRs.client() function si run, thus allowing the client to execute without obviously hanging the victim's R session.
-This could all be handled in the .onAttach() function and keeping the hRs.client() function the same.
+- Create a similar package with a multiprocessing library to transparently spawn a new process or R session in the background when the `hRs.client()` function is run, thus allowing the client to execute without obviously hanging the victim's R session.
+This could all be handled in the `.onAttach()` function and keeping the `hRs.client()` function the same.

 - Add the ability to change `secondaryPort` remotely, mid-session.